Quick answers to your FAQs about the 2017 Nonprofit Technology Conference.

 Where can I stay?

-The conference has negotiated a special group discount of $239/night at the Washington Marriott Wardman Park.
+The conference has negotiated a special group discount of $239/night at the Washington Marriott Wardman Park for those booking before February 28th.
 Check our travel page for more information.

 Are meals included?